-She is also a writer, focusing on intersections of faith, justice, politics, and culture with an emphasis on sexuality and gender.
+Layton Williams is the the author of Holy Disunity: How What Separates Us Can Save Us (WJK Press, Oct.
+2019).
+She is a writer, focusing on intersections of faith, justice, politics, and culture with an emphasis on sexuality and gender.
 In addition to Sojourners, her work has been published by Religion Dispatches, Believe Out Loud, Reconciling Ministries Network, and Presbyterians Today, among others.

-Before moving to D.C. and joining the Sojourners staff, Layton served as the Pastoral Resident at Fourth Presbyterian Church in downtown Chicago.
+Layton previously served on the Sojourners staff.
+Before that, she served as the Pastoral Resident at Fourth Presbyterian Church in downtown Chicago.
 She grew up in Atlanta, then lived in Austin, Texas, for six years where she served as an AmeriCorps volunteer and nonprofit educator prior to attending seminary.
 She holds a B.A. in English from the University of Georgia and an M.Div from Austin Presbyterian Theological Seminary.
 She was ordained as a minister in the Presbyterian Church (USA) in 2014.

 Beyond the realms of faith, justice, and writing, Layton’s interests include improv, pop culture trivia, travel, and discovering new passions.
 Find her on Twitter at @LaytonEWilliams.